birchill/good-bundle/README.md

 ```console
 aws cloudformation describe-stacks --stack-name bundlesize-stack
 ```

+(BEWARE: Having a CloudFormation template spit out secret access keys as an output parameter is an anti-pattern.
+Anyone who can inspect your stack can grab the keys and therefore put stuff in your bucket.
+It's up to you to decide if that's acceptable or not.
+If not, you'll want to create the same sort of stack manually.)

 Note that the user credentials need to have `s3:ListBucket` privileges for the bucket itself (see the CloudFormation template for an example).
 This is